jhuntdev/blest-py/README.md

 ## Usage

-This core class of this library has an interface similar to Flask or FastAPI.
+The `Blest` class of this library has an interface similar to Flask or FastAPI.
 It also provides a `Router` class with a `handle` method for use in an existing Python API and an `HttpClient` class with a `request` method for making BLEST HTTP requests.

 ```python
 from blest import Blest